chand-lab/openEyeTrack/README.md

  - Install git by typing: $ sudo apt-get install git-core
  - Clone repository by typing: $ git clone https://github.com/mailchand/openEyeTrack.git
- - After installing the GigE-V Framework, you can either manually set up Qt and OpenCV or run the installation script denoted as *software_install* within the repository
+ - After installing the GigE-V Framework, you can either manually set up Qt and OpenCV or run the installation script denoted as *softwareInstall* within the repository
    - If you choose to run the installation script you may need to first convert it to an executable by typing: $ chmod +x software_install.sh
    - Occassionally, you may be prompted to press "y" to continue the installation process
    - Please explicitly run the last two commands at the bottom of this file concerning linking of libraries and make sure Ubuntu actually identifies where your libraries are.